-The Rat Pack - Frank Sinatra, Dean Martin, Peter Lawford, Sammy Davis Jr., and Joey Bishop - weren't the original Rat Pack [more on that later] but they were definitely five of the coolest guys around during the 1950s and 1960s.
-The Rat Pack of Ocean's Eleven fame grew out of Humphrey Bogart's circle of friends and became synonymous with booze, women, and the nightlife.
-Rat Pack members not only partied together, but worked with one another on albums, movie sets, and on stage.
-There were numerous associates, outsiders wanting to get in, ladies, and even mobsters that were tied to the group, adding to the lore around the famous five.
-Rat Pack stories reveal a lot about its members who found friendship, fun, and even a bit of rebellion during their heyday.
+The Rat Pack of Ocean's 11 fame grew out of Humphrey Bogart's circle of friends, becoming synonymous with booze, women, and the nightlife.
+Rat Pack members not only partied together, but worked with one another on albums, movie sets, and stages.
+There were numerous associates, outsiders wanting to join, ladies, and even mobsters with supposed ties to the group, adding to the lore around the famous five.
+Rat Pack stories reveal a lot about its members who found friendship, fun, and a bit of rebellion during their heyday.

-Humphrey Bogart Surrounded Himself With Friends That Became Known As 'The Rat Pack'
+Humphrey Bogart Surrounded Himself With Friends Who Became Known As 'The Rat Pack'

 Lauren Bacall Gave The Rat Pack Their Name

-After Humphrey Bogart Died, Sinatra Wanted To Create A Group Of His Own
+After Bogart Passed, Sinatra Wanted To Create Another Group

-The Members Of The Rat Pack Never Called Themselves That
+Members Of The Rat Pack Didn't Adopt The Nickname

-Once, when a reporter called the group the Rat Pack to Sinatra's face, he told him that it was a "stupid phrase."
+Once, when a reporter called the group the Rat Pack to Sinatra's face, the musician supposedly told him that it was a "stupid phrase."